 You can request us to stop a cheque by calling us or visiting one of our branches and providing us the details of the cheque.
 We will need the cheque number, payee name, date and amount of the cheque.
-A fee will apply.
+A fee will apply - see clause 37 ('Cheques').